ImtiazVision/imtiazvision/README.md

 <h3 align="center" >Favorite Quotes : </h3>

-> Take action and follow your gut instincts rather than becoming mired in analysis paralysis. - myself aka Imtiaz
+> Take action and follow your gut instincts rather than becoming mired in analysis paralysis. - man in the mirror aka Imtiaz

 > The capacity to be self-aware and understand oneself is one of the most important abilities to develop in our lives.